Adomkay/why-pandas-readme-nyc-career-ds-062518/README.md

 <br>
 <br>

+### Getting Comfortable with Pandas

-In this unit, we'll dig deep into all of the awesome functionality contained within pandas, and get you comfortable integrating pandas into your data science workflow.
+Throughout this unit, we'll dig deep into all of the awesome functionality contained within pandas, and get you comfortable integrating pandas into your data science workflow.
+Before we get into Dataframes, we'll start by learning about a data type that is the main building block of a Dataframe--the pandas `Series` object.